teimilola/teimilola.github.io/index.md

 ## News

-July 2020: I'll speaking on two panels at [DH 2020](https://dh2020.adho.org/): *Replication and Computational Literary Studies* and *Cultural Analytics and the Book Review: Models, Methods, and Corpora*
+July 2020: I'll be speaking on two panels at [DH 2020](https://dh2020.adho.org/): *Replication and Computational Literary Studies* and *Cultural Analytics and the Book Review: Models, Methods, and Corpora*

 June-August 2020: I'll be interning at Microsoft Research Montreal with the [FATE](https://www.microsoft.com/en-us/research/group/fate/) team